muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 system Clintonites were largely responsible for.
 But then, little here, little there... you start losing your soul.

-"But then why did some people appear to have a nostalgia for 90s during 2016?"
+"How come some people appeared to have a nostalgia for 90s during 2016?"

 Some people.
 And as we know people don't have much understanding of politics.
 To the extent they were right, sure, Clintonism had merely